LukasOlivier/portfolio-v2/content/blog/07-VTI.md

 ---
 title: Workstop VTI Izegem
 date: 30/01/24
-description: "A Workshop by Howest Bruges Students"
+description: 'A Workshop by Howest Bruges Students'
 image: /blog-img/vti/3.webp
 alt: Workshop VTI Izegem
 published: true
 sitemap:
   loc: /blog/07-VTI
   lastmod: 2024-11-02
   changefreq: monthly
   priority: 0.8
 ---

 Embarking on an educational adventure, a team of Applied Computer Science students from [Howest Bruges](https://www.howest.be/nl) organized an engaging workshop for the 6th-grade students at [VTI in Izegem](https://www.izegem.be/adressen/prizma-campus-vti).
 This immersive session unfolded into two exciting segments: Flask API development and the art of Pentesting.
 Let's delve into the details of this captivating journey!